How to improve audio quality of the Galaxy Buds

 - Move the devices closer together to help improve the connection.

-- Make sure there aren't any objects, metals, walls or people between the earbuds and other Bluetooth device.
+- Make sure there aren't any objects, metals, walls, or people between the earbuds and the connected Bluetooth device.

-- Avoid using devices that may cause interference, such as other Bluetooth devices, microwaves, and wireless routers.
+- Minimise exposure to other devices that may cause interference, such as other Bluetooth devices, microwaves, and wireless routers.

-When using Galaxy Buds+, you can activate Gaming mode to minimize delays for synchronised gaming sound.
+When using Galaxy Buds+, you can also activate Gaming mode to synchronise game sounds and minimise delays.

 If you've tried the tips above but are still having audio quality or volume issues, it may help to try resetting your Galaxy Buds.

 Please note: if you reset your Galaxy Buds they will be restored to the factory settings and you will need to pair them to your device again